B-raw/sick-fits-advanced-react/sick-fits/README.md

 5. open localhost:7777 and the app will be there
 6. open localhost:4444 and GraphQL Yoga Playground is there

+Some features may not work on your local device as you need to configure Cloudinary and Stripe.

+TO DO - instructions on setting up third party providers eg cloudinary set up, Stripe set up etc.

 # Tests
 In root directory run `npm run tests` to run the Jest/Enzyme tests.
 (Not yet fully covering the codebase).